-An ecosystem is a biological system It is made up of a group of living beings that interact with each other and with the natural environment in which they live.
+An ecosystem is a biological system which is composed of a group of living beings that interact with each other and with the natural environment in which they live.
 Living beings, whether flora or fauna, establish many relationships with each other, either between different species or between individuals of the same species.
 These interactions are vital for the balance and survival of the species.
 On the other hand, living beings need a habitat in which to reside, which is called their environment or medium.
-The environment where living beings live can also be called a biome or biotope.
-These display various types of ecosystems throughout the world, each endowed with its characteristic flora and fauna, often determined by factors such as topography or climatic conditions.
+The environment where living beings live can also be called biome or biotope.
+These encompass diverse ecosystems across the globe, each with its own characteristic flora and fauna, often determined by factors such as topography or climatic conditions.
+In this article, we will delve deeper into the different types of ecosystems and the unique characteristics that define each of them.
+If you want to know more, keep reading as we explore fascinating aspects of their biodiversity and configuration.

 Terrestrial ecosystems

+The terrestrial ecosystems These are ecosystems that develop on the Earth’s surface.
+In this type of habitat, living beings interact directly with the abiotic components of the soil and air.
+At this level, the interaction between species and with the environment is more visible and diverse.
+The term “biosphere” designates the part of the planet where life develops, including both the soil and subsoil.
+The characteristics of this type of ecosystem develop under the influence of key variables such as humidity, temperature, altitude, and latitude.
 The combination of these four variables will determine the biodiversity and interactions in a specific ecosystem.
 For example, in regions where temperatures are temperate and rainfall is abundant, it is common to find a great variety of plant and animal species.
-Ecosystems that develop in warm and humid conditions, such as tropical rainforests, are known for their great biodiversity and ecological complexity.
-In contrast, areas with low rainfall and extreme temperatures, such as deserts and tundras, present a more limited life adapted to specific conditions.
+Ecosystems that develop in warm and humid conditions, such as tropical rainforests, are known for their high biodiversity and ecological complexity.
+In contrast, areas with low rainfall and extreme temperatures, such as deserts and tundras, have more limited life adapted to specific conditions.
+Among the subtypes of terrestrial ecosystems, the following stand out:

-1. Forest ecosystems: Forests and jungles represent ecosystems with high tree density, rich biodiversity and complex nutrient cycles.
+- Forest ecosystems: Forests and jungles represent ecosystems with high tree density, rich biodiversity and complex nutrient cycles.

-2. Grassy ecosystems: Known as grasslands, savannas or steppes, they stand out for the predominant presence of grasses and their adaptability to seasonal changes.
+- Grassy ecosystems: Known as grasslands, savannas or steppes, they stand out for the predominant presence of grasses and their adaptability to seasonal changes.

-3. deserts: Extremely dry conditions, with flora and fauna adapted to aridity.
+- deserts: Extremely dry conditions, with flora and fauna adapted to aridity.

 Notable examples of terrestrial ecosystems include tropical rainforests, which have unparalleled biodiversity, temperate forests, and tundra ecosystems, where mosses and lichens predominate.
 As altitude or latitude increases, the complexity and density of vegetation decreases, resulting in lower biodiversity.